RELATES TO: KRS 218A.205(3)(h), 314.011(12), 314.073, 314.991(1)-(3)

 (3) A licensee shall provide the documentation if directed by the board.

 Section 3.
-Methods for continued competency validation are as follows:
+Methods for continued competency validation shall be as follows:

 (1) Fourteen (14) contact hours of continuing education which shall: